BlankRoad1/hcaptcha-solver/README.md

 ### Ai Captcha Solver Reference:
 I modifed a couple of github codes.
 The fastest one i could come across was [this one](https://github.com/QIN2DIM/hcaptcha-challenger  "this one").
- His models dont have enough images, But still it works alot better than others.
+His/her models dont have enough images, But still it works alot better than others.
+Looks like QIN2DIM repo got ripped off github's face.
+But his/her project on [pypi](https://pypi.org/project/hcaptcha-challenger/) helped getting back those models and bringing this project alive.

 ### Hcaptcha Requests Reference:
 For sure one thing i knew that the code used in [this repo](https://github.com/imvast/Discord-Account-Creator  "this repo") wasn't his work.